chocolateslice/html5videokeyframes/README.md

 While it does work on mobile the limitation is that the video has to be manually started before anything can happen.
 Tough but fair.

+I can only apologise for any errors.
+I do intend to tidy up the code and the instructions but I have to skip onto something else right now.

 ## Usage
 Initialise
 ```